AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `adguard` -- Declared always.
 Lets maintainers know that this is one of AdGuard products.
 Should be enough in 95% of cases.

-Product-specific constants for some rare cases (or not so rare, thx Safari):
+Product-specific constants for some rare cases when you need a rule to work (or not work) in a specific product only:

 * `adguard_app_windows` -- AG for Windows
 * `adguard_app_mac` -- AG for Mac